elix/rfcs/README.md

 ## Reviewing RFCs

-The core team reviews open RFC pull requests in its regular meetings, and reports the results of those discussion in its meeting notes.
+The Elix core team reviews open RFC pull requests in its regular meetings, and reports the results of those discussion in its meeting notes.
 Every accepted feature should have a core team champion, who will represent the feature and its progress.